-The Wellington Lions, a high profile team that also includes All Blacks Ardie Savea and Dane Coles, are a natural fit for Stonewood, Inno and the Chow brothers, who have a strong property presence in the Capital through their nationwide CGML group.
+The Wellington Lions, a high-profile team that also includes All Blacks Ardie Savea and Dane Coles, is a natural fit for Stonewood, Inno and the Chow brothers, who have a strong property presence in the Capital through their nationwide CGML group.

 Traditionally the Lions are one of the most viewed teams during the provincial rugby season.
 They roar into action with Mitre 10 Cup on August 20 playing Hawke’s Bay in the opening round.

 The team will also attract a lot of attention playing both away and in-home Westpac Stadium games against rivals like Taranaki, Waikato, North Harbour, Bay of Plenty and Southland.

 The sponsorship deal will ensure the Stonewood Homes name continues to attract strong recognition around the country as the home builder works to speed up building systems and processes at a time of a housing shortage within New Zealand.